 4• Embrace your culture and your lovers beliefs

-Another thing, by having a personalised expat wedding your ceremony will resemble your personality.
-And before entering into a Dutch wedding, civil partnership or marriage embrace your identities in the culture that’s meaningful to both of you.
+Another thing, by having a personalised wedding your ceremony will resemble your personality.
+And before entering into a life-long commitment as partners embrace your identities in the culture that’s meaningful to both of you.
 This gives you the opportunity to involve all your relatives – if you choose to invite them.
-Or include your close acquaintances to the Dutch wedding, too.
+Or include your close acquaintances to the elite Dutch wedding.

 As a rule, you must plan your marriage in the Netherlands in advance.
-However, the more complex your wedding is, the more time and money it will cost you.
+However, the more complex your bubble wedding for two is, the more time and energy it will cost you.
 So, get all the relevant legal paperwork.
 Give notice of your marriage, and have it recorded at the registry office before the nuptials.
 Find out more in your country of residence.

-6• Create the perfect Dutch wedding for two
+6• Create an elite Dutch wedding for two

 Essentially, you are starting a new and blended family.
-And, to have a commitment ceremony, secular (non-religious) wedding in Holland with your own celebrant is perfect.
+And, to have a commitment ceremony, secular (non-religious) marriage or celebrant led wedding tailored completely to your requirements is perfect.
 It’s very popular, and easier.
 Plus, more Dutch nationals are opting for this kind of ceremony because of practical reasons.
-Like you, they have a solid bond and want a marriage service to reflect it.
+Like you, they have a solid bond and want a celebration of love to reflect it.
+Read more about a Dutch city wedding in Amsterdam.

 Photo credit: Merlijn Hoek

-Finally, once you clarify your legal status in Holland, you can have a multicultural, mixed, interfaith or traditional marriage.
+Once you clarify your legal status in Holland, you can have a multicultural, mixed, interfaith or traditional marriage service.
 At Holland Expat Center, you’ll find the right information.
-This will help you plan a Dutch wedding and a two language ceremony (if required).
-Once you’ve decided on a wedding date, you need save the date and find a celebrant.
+This will help you plan an elite Dutch wedding and a two language ceremony (if required).
+Afterwards save the date.
+Then find a celebrant to facilitate and guide you through the proceedings.

 Over to you…